Yasser Mohamed, PhD, P.Eng, FIEEE

 Area of Study / Keywords

-Power converters microgrids renewable energy systems smart grids Energy Systems
+Power electronic converters Microgrids Renewable energy systems Smart grids Energy Systems

 About

-Yasser Abdel-Rady I. Mohamed received the B.Sc. (with honors) and M.Sc. degrees in electrical engineering from Ain Shams University, Cairo, Egypt in 2000 and 2004, respectively, and the Ph.D. degree in electrical engineering from the University of Waterloo, Waterloo, ON, Canada, in 2008.
+Yasser Abdel-Rady I. Mohamed was born in Cairo, Egypt, in November 1977.
+He received the B.Sc. (with honors) and M.Sc. degrees in electrical engineering from Ain Shams University, Cairo, in 2000 and 2004, respectively, and the Ph.D. degree in electrical engineering from the University of Waterloo, Waterloo, ON, Canada, in 2008.
+From 2002 to 2006, he was a Research Engineer in the Aerospace Industry; from May 2006 to October 2008, he was a research and teaching assistant in the Department of Electrical and Computer Engineering, University of Waterloo; and from January 2009 to August 2009, he was a Post-Doctoral-Fellow at the University of Waterloo.
 He was an Assistant Professor from 2009 to 2013, an Associate Professor from 2013 to 2017, and a Full Professor since 2017, all with the Department of Electrical and Computer Engineering, University of Alberta, Edmonton, Canada.
+His highly cited research focuses on modeling, analysis, stability, control, and optimization of power electronic converters and systems, active distribution systems, and microgrids; grid integration of distributed and renewable energy resources and energy storage; development of artificial intelligence technologies for smart grids; and electric machines drives.
+Dr. Mohamed has participated in many industrial research and development projects and activities for Hydro One Networks, Natural Resources Canada, ABB, Valeo, Virelec automation, and Qualsys Engco., and consulted for the electrical industry.

-Dr. Mohamed is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE); Associate Editor of the IEEE Transactions on Power Electronics; Editor of the IEEE Transactions on Smart Grid, IEEE Transactions on Power Systems, and IEEE Power Engineering Letters; and a registered Professional Engineer in the Province of Alberta.
+Dr. Mohamed is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE); an Elected Fellow of the Asia-Pacific Artificial Intelligence Association (AAIA); and an Associate Editor of the IEEE Transactions on Power Electronics.
+From 2016 to 2023, he was an Editor of the IEEE Transactions on Smart Grid, IEEE Transactions on Power Systems, and IEEE Power Engineering Letters.
+In addition, he was a Guest Editor and Coordinator of the IEEE Transactions on Industrial Electronics Special Issue on Distributed Generation and Microgrids and Associate Editor of the IEEE Transactions on Industrial Electronics from 2007 to 2019.
+He also serves as a reviewer for the Natural Science and Engineering Research Council of Canada (NSERC), Canada Foundation for Innovation (CFI), MITACS Canada, the European Science Foundation, and other international funding agencies.
+Dr. Mohamed is a registered Professional Engineer in the Province of Alberta.

 Research

-• Dynamics and controls of power converters with applications to distributed and renewable generation, energy storage, converter-fed networks and motor drives
+- Modeling, analysis, stability, control, and optimization of power electronic converters and systems with applications to distributed and renewable generation, energy storage, microgrids, converter-fed networks and motor drives

-• Planning, operation, energy management, and control of microgrids and active distribution systems
+- Planning, operation, analysis, and control of microgrids, active distribution systems, and smart grids

-• Grid integration of distributed and renewable energy resources (e.g., wind and photovoltaic systems)
+- Grid integration of distributed and renewable energy resources (e.g., wind and photovoltaic) and energy storage with an emphasis on system dynamics, control, power quality and protection

 Courses